 I’d like to think that I’ve always been a writer.
 I never was really very good at keeping up with a journal when I was young and to be honest, I don’t keep one now.
 But… I was always writing.
-If I wasn’t writing, I was usually reading or at the very least, I was making up stories to go along with games we played in the yard.
+If I wasn’t writing, I was usually reading or at the very least, I was telling a story.
 So, I guess some might think of me more along the lines of a storyteller than a writer.
 Then again, what’s the difference?

 I’ve worked in multiple facets of the outdoor industry, including being a wilderness therapy guide, backpacking guide, rock climbing instructor, and even working as an organic market farmer.
 Alongside these various job pursuits, I’ve always been writing.
 At first, I would just write for myself.
 It was a way for me to digest and reflect on my experiences and learn more about who I was and where I wanted to go.

-Now I’m here, living in Arizona.
-I have my own writing business.
+Now I’m here, I've lived in numerous places, and continue to explore as a digital nomad.
 It’s crazy for me to think about my journey to this place.
 I have experienced so many places, people, and outdoor spaces.
 I couldn’t be happier to be here and to be helping small business owners, tour companies, and personal bloggers grow their online presence and increase their customer base.

 I love the people I get to work with and talk to every day.
 We share the same passion for the outdoors and environmental conservation.
 We all have the collective dream to share our devotion to ideas and knowledge with others.